semrush/intergalactic/website/docs/components/filter-trigger/filter-trigger-api.md

 @## ButtonTrigger

-Button-trigger with the `ChevronDownXS` icon.
+Button-trigger with the `ChevronDownM` icon.

 ```js
 import { ButtonTrigger } from '@semcore/ui/base-trigger';